jamesdidathing/football_analysis/README.md

 ### More in depth look into the style of play and individual players across the 2015/16 season wherein Leicester City won the Premier League title.

 * The first infographic displays areas of the pitch where teams most often created a dangerous pass (a pass that led to a shot within 15s of the pass) through a heatmap.
 We can see through this that some teams (Newcastle, Manchester Utd, Chelsea, Swansea) typically created these chances through one side of the pitch.
-The title winners this season, Leicester, created dangerous passes all over the pitch whereas runners-up Arsenal created high density pockets (0.2/game) just outside of the penalty box.
+The title winners this season, Leicester, created a low number of dangerous passes per game whereas runners-up Arsenal created much more around the edge of the box.

 <p align="center">
   <img src="/images/dangerpass2015:16.png" width="500">